LoftusN13/ms4-boojiebar/README.md

 ### **Technologies**
 - [Balsamiq](https://balsamiq.com/) - used to create wireframes.
+- [Canva](https://www.canva.com/) - used to create the site logo.
 - [Coolors](https://coolors.co/) - used for choosing colour scheme.
+- [Font Awesome](https://fontawesome.com/) - used for all icons seen on the site.
 - [Git](https://git-scm.com/) - version control software used to commit and push code to GitHub.
 - [GitHub](https://github.com/) - hosting site used to store the source code of the site.
 - [GitPod](https://www.gitpod.io/) - IDE used to develop the site.